 - All children have at least two hours of timetabled PE sessions each week. - In the Foundation Stage, children have the opportunity to take part in PE sessions which include a range of dance, gym and games lessons with a heavy focus on developing the children's physical literacy.
-There are many other physical activities happening throughout the week, including parachute games.
-The Early Years Foundation Stage also benefit from a 10-week block of teaching from a sports coach with the focus based on developing the children's physical literacy. - In Key Stage 1 pupils have the opportunity to take part in PE sessions which include a range of dance, gym and games lessons. - In Key Stage 2 pupils have the opportunity to take part in PE sessions which include a range of dance, gym and games lessons. - In the summer term, all children have two swimming lessons a week in our outdoor heated swimming pool.
-If it is deemed necessary, children will be given additional support with swimming to ensure they meet the end of key stage requirement Our year 6 children also attend a 25m pool to provide opportunities for the children to meet the national curriculum aims of swimming 25m.
+There are many other physical activities happening throughout the week, including parachute games, balance bikes, scooting sessions, etc. In Key Stage 1 pupils have the opportunity to take part in PE sessions which include a range of dance, gym and games lessons. - In Key Stage 2 pupils have the opportunity to take part in PE sessions which include a range of dance, gym and games lessons. - In the summer term, all children have two swimming lessons a week in our outdoor heated swimming pool.
+If it is deemed necessary, children will be given additional support with swimming to ensure they meet the end of key stage requirement.
+Our year 6 children also attend a 25m pool to provide opportunities for the children to meet the national curriculum aims of swimming 25m.